 Civil & Human Rights Winners

-Uncomfortable Truth by TAXI in Vancouver, Canada (Client: The Human Rights Foundation)
+Uncomfortable Truth by TAXI for Human Rights Foundation

 "We applaud this project for identifying what was exciting and relevant to the public, then responding quickly to draw awareness to a social problem.
 It was a very effective campaign due to this clever idea, the element of surprise, and the methods of execution."